-Do you need a morning routine checklist to set up your day for success?
+Do you need a morning routine checklist to finally set your day up for success?

-The majority of the population hit the snooze button, skip breakfast, and start their day reactive to the world around them.
-This can lead to high stress and low productivity.
+Unfortunately, the majority of the population hit the snooze button, skip breakfast, and start their day reactive to the world around them.
+This can lead to high stress, low productivity, and living the same day over and over again.

 Sound familiar to some of your mornings?